-My name is Keoki Massad and I am a senior currently attending the University of Portland working towards a double degree in Mechanical Engineering and Computer Science with a minor in Mathematics.
-I am from Honolulu, Hawaii and am a 2014 graduate from the Kamehameha Schools Kapalama.
-On my free time, I like to play sports such as soccer and to surf with family and friends.
+Keoki Massad is a senior currently attending the University of Portland working towards a double degree in Mechanical Engineering and Computer Science with a minor in Mathematics.
+He is from Honolulu, Hawaii and is a 2014 graduate from the Kamehameha Schools Kapalama.
+In his free time he likes to play sports such as soccer and to surf with family and friends.

 Home Island: Oahu

 High School: Kamehameha Schools Kapalama

 Institution when accepted: University of Portland

 Akamai Project: Observing The Sun’s Invisible Force: An Analysis Of Polarized Dual-Beam Spectra Data Through An Algorithm

 Project Site: Institute of Astronomy, Maui